 Among the “Four Talents in Hong Kong”, why is Ni Kuang the only one who insists on being anti-Communist?
 Because the villagers can see from the academic qualifications of these four people, Jin Yong studied at the Law School of Soochow University in Shanghai and the Cambridge Institute of History in the UK, Huang Fei studied in the Chinese Department of the University of Hong Kong, and Cai Lan studied in the Department of Art and Film of Nihon University.
 Editing Department.

 So what is Ni Kuang’s university?
-Ni Kuang, who was only 16 years old in 1951, dropped out of school to apply for the “East China People’s Revolutionary University” and became a “public security officer” after only three months of training.
+Ni Kuang, who was only 16 years old in 1951, dropped out of school to apply for the “East China People’s Revolutionary University” and became a “public security officer” following only three months of training.
 Next, go to the “land reform” in southern Jiangsu to fight the landlords and catch the “counter-revolutionaries”.
-Ni Kuang’s first novel “Buried Alive” published in Hong Kong was a story about a landowner who was buried alive with her grandson in her arms during the land reform.
+Ni Kuang’s first novel “Buried Alive” published in Hong Kong was a story regarding a landowner who was buried alive with her grandson in her arms during the land reform.

 Later, Ni Kuang was transferred to the Chuoer River in Zhalait Banner, Hulunbuir League, Inner Mongolia, where he opened up a labor camp and was responsible for managing the prisoners of the Baoanzhao labor camp.
 “Iron Teeth Bronze Teeth Ji Xiaolan” screenwriter Chen Wengui once said: